-- The complete command must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted. - The $\overline{\text{CS}}$ pin must be deasserted on a byte boundary (multiple of eight bits).
+- The complete command must be clocked into the device before the CS pin is deasserted. - The CS pin must be deasserted on a byte boundary (multiple of eight bits).
 Otherwise, the device aborts the operation and no action is taken. - For compatibility with legacy devices, command 01h can also be used with 2 bytes of data.
-In such case, the second byte is written to Status Register 2. - To ensure that only Status Register 1 is written, command 01h must be used with one data byte only.
+In such case, the second byte is written to Status Register 2. - To ensure that only Status Register 1 is written, command 01h is used with one data byte only.

-7.27 Write Status Registers - Indirect (71h)
+6.27 Write Status Registers - Indirect (71h)